 When performing a rhinoplasty for an overly long nose, particularly with a tip that droops, it is important to shore up the cartilage at the nasal tip.
 This may involve harvesting cartilage from behind the ear, where it will not be noticeable.
 If the nasal tip is not properly supported, it may eventually droop again, requiring a second, corrective surgery.

 Side Effects and Risks from Rhinoplasty

-The two biggest side effects from rhinoplasty are bruising and swelling.
+The two biggest side effects of rhinoplasty are bruising and swelling.
 The latter in particular may cause temporary difficulty in breathing.
 Dr. Marin suggests that patients keep their head elevated, use cold compresses, tape the nose, and take the herb Arnica montana to reduce the effects of bruising and swelling.
 These should begin to subside within one to two weeks following surgery.

-Two of the biggest risks from rhinoplasty are infection and a change or loss of sensation of the nose, particularly at the tip.
+Two of the biggest risks from rhinoplasty are the infection and a change or loss of sensation of the nose, particularly at the tip.
 Dr. Marin prescribes antibiotics to his patients, which will cut down on the risk of infection if taken as directed.
 Fortunately, any change or loss of sensation for the nose is almost always temporary, usually subsiding within a few months after surgery.